AlessandroLibotte/Battleship/README.md

 A TTy retro implementation of the classic game with some modern twists

 > This project started as a personal challenge to learn how to create terminal GUI applications using the curses.h library and then evolved into the final project for my University's Operating Systems course.
+## Installation
+Download or clone the repository, move into the downloaded folder and compile with ```make```.
+The application has no external requirement, it just needs to be run on a UNIX machine.

 ## Core data structures used
 Throughout the application a number of data structures are used, either library defined or custom made.
 Organizing the data handled by the application this way was a decision made mainly for ease of development, general code tidiness and especially